Tolorunleke/Developing-a-Political-Persona-Chat-Bot-With-RAG/README.md

 ## 📊 Project Overview

 ### 🔍 Chatbot Design and Development
-- Developed a chatbot using a Retrieval-Augmented Generation (RAG) framework, integrating several advanced tools and libraries:
+- Developed a chatbot using a Retrieval-Augmented Generation (RAG) framework, leveraging advanced tools and libraries:
   - **HuggingFace Transformers**: For state-of-the-art language modeling and response generation.
-  - **Langchain**: For handling dynamic conversation flows and managing context.
+  - **Langchain**: To handle dynamic conversation flows and context management.
-  - **FAISS (Facebook AI Similarity Search)**: To efficiently retrieve relevant documents and responses from large datasets.
+  - **FAISS (Facebook AI Similarity Search)**: For efficient retrieval of relevant documents and responses from large datasets.
-  - **Recursive Text Splitters**: used for processing setting chunk size to 700 and overlap of 110
+  - **Recursive Text Splitters**: Used for processing, setting chunk size to 700 and overlap to 110.
-  - **thenlper/gte-small**: Used to enhance data embedding capabilities(most suitable embedding model for the dataset collections).
+  - **thenlper/gte-small**: Employed as the embedding model, selected as suitable embeddings pre-trained model for the diverse dataset collections.

 ### 📉 Exploratory Analysis
 Extensive exploratory analysis has been conducted and is documented in the notebook, with visualizations available.
 The analysis covers: